 Whether you are owed money and wish to issue a Bankruptcy Notice, or whether you are on the receiving end of a Bankruptcy Notice and are facing potential Bankruptcy, Navado Lawyers & Solicitors can help.
-If you need legal assistance in relation to a Bankruptcy Notice matter, you may wish to make an appointment with one our Bankruptcy & Insolvency Lawyers, who will be able to see you in our Sydney office or in one of our branch offices, listed under the “Locations” tab.
+If you need legal assistance in relation to a Bankruptcy Notice matter, you may wish to make an appointment with one our Bankruptcy & Insolvency Lawyers, who will be able to see you in our Sydney office.
 We look forward to being of assistance to you.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.